ml6team/fondant/examples/pipelines/filter-cc-25m/README.md

 ## Running the sample pipeline and explore the data

-Accoridingly, the getting started documenation, we can run the pipeline by using the `LocalRunner` as follow:
+Accordingly, the getting started documentation, we can run the pipeline by using the `LocalRunner` as follow:

 ```bash